kyma-project/api-gateway/docs/user/security/01-62-set-up-idp.md

 ### Configure Your Identity Provider as the OIDC Server

 Add flags to the API server as described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#configuring-the-api-server).
 The ways of adding the flags to the API server differ depending on the Kubernetes distribution you use.
-For example, if you use Gardener as a managed Kubernetes offering, see the [OIDC Preset](https://github.com/gardener/gardener/blob/master/docs/usage/security/openidconnect-presets.md) documentation.

 ### Configure Role-Based Access to Identities Provided by Your OIDC Server